cue-3/re-cue/README.md

-# Specify Reverse Engineering
+# RE-cue

-An essential add-on for GitHub's Spec Kit that automatically reverse engineers existing codebases into structured specifications and API contracts.
-Seamlessly integrates with the Specify workflow to bridge the gap between legacy code and modern specification-driven development.
+RE-cue (Reverse Engineer - cue) is a suite of tools that focuses on reverse engineering software products based on evaluation of source code.
+RE-cue was born out of dealing with the complexities of "Brownfield" development.
+Software development is hardest when you need to enter an existing project and are asked to maintain or improve on a project that you are inheriting in an unknown state.
+That is where RE-cue comes in.
+The goal of this suite is to review an existing code base and generate as much detail as possible for code owners.

-## Disclaimer
+## Important Disclaimer

+**⚠️ AUTHORIZED USE ONLY - CODE OWNERS EXCLUSIVELY ⚠️**

+**This project is intended to be used BY AND FOR OWNERS OF THE SOURCE CODE TO BE ANALYZED.
+This tool is designed exclusively for legitimate code owners to analyze, document, and understand their own codebases.**

+**🚫 PROHIBITED USES:**
+- Reverse engineering copyrighted software without proper authorization
+- Analysis of patented algorithms or proprietary code without ownership rights
+- Any use on code where you do not hold explicit ownership or authorized access rights
+- Commercial or competitive analysis of third-party software

+**✅ INTENDED USES:**
+- Analysis of your own proprietary code
+- Documentation of legacy systems you own or maintain
+- Understanding inherited codebases within your organization
+- Internal code auditing and documentation for owned projects

->**This project is provided "as is" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
+>**LEGAL NOTICE:** This project is provided "as is" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 No warranties are made or to be inferred regarding the accuracy, completeness, reliability, or suitability of this software for any purpose.
-Use at your own risk.**
+Users are solely responsible for ensuring their use complies with all applicable laws, including but not limited to copyright, patent, and trade secret laws.
+Use at your own risk and legal responsibility.

 ## Overview

-This toolkit extends Specify's capabilities by analyzing existing projects and generating:
+RE-cue is a comprehensive reverse engineering toolkit designed to help software teams understand and document their existing codebases.
+This suite analyzes source code to generate detailed documentation and specifications, making it easier to maintain, extend, and modernize legacy systems.

+**Key Capabilities:**
-- **Feature Specifications** (spec.md) - Compatible with Specify's specification format
+- **Feature Specifications** (spec.md) - Business-focused documentation of existing functionality
-- **Implementation Plans** (plan.md) - Ready for Specify's planning workflow
+- **Implementation Plans** (plan.md) - Technical analysis and architectural documentation
-- **Data Model Documentation** (data-model.md) - Integrated with Specify's model templates
+- **Data Model Documentation** (data-model.md) - Comprehensive data structure analysis
-- **API Contracts** (api-spec.json) - OpenAPI 3.0 specs for contract-first development
+- **API Contracts** (api-spec.json) - OpenAPI 3.0 specifications for existing endpoints

+**Primary Use Cases:**
+- � **Legacy System Documentation** - Generate comprehensive docs for undocumented codebases
+- 🔄 **Brownfield Project Onboarding** - Help new team members understand inherited projects
+- 📋 **Code Modernization** - Create foundation documentation for refactoring efforts
+- � **System Analysis** - Understand complex codebases through automated analysis

-## Why Use with Specify?
+## Why Use RE-cue?

-🔄 **Bridge Legacy to Spec-First** - Transform existing code into Specify-compatible documentation
+🎯 **Automated Documentation** - Transform source code into readable specifications
-📋 **Consistent Workflows** - Generated specs follow Specify's established patterns
-🚀 **Accelerate Adoption** - Quickly onboard existing projects to specification-driven development
-🔗 **Seamless Integration** - Installs directly into Specify's directory structure
-📝 **Ready-to-Use Templates** - Output formats align with Specify's documentation standards
+📋 **Standardized Output** - Consistent documentation formats across projects
+� **Rapid Understanding** - Quickly grasp complex legacy systems
+� **Multiple Formats** - Generate various documentation types from single analysis
+📝 **Business-Friendly** - Creates documentation accessible to technical and non-technical stakeholders

 ## Available Versions